Skip to Content

 Chillingham Castle: The spooky one

 Built in the 12th century on the site of an old monastery, Chillingham Castle became the seat of the Grey family in the 1600s and is still owned by their descendants.
-It hosted royal visitors like Anne of Denmark and King Edward I, who visited on his way to battle with William Wallace’s Scottish army.
+It hosted royal visitors like Anne of Denmark and King Edward I, who visited on his way to fight William Wallace’s Scottish army.
 But it’s the castle’s uninvited guests who’ve made it famous.

 It’s claimed that Chillingham is Britain’s most haunted castle, and its paranormal activity has attracted visits from TV spook-hunters Most Haunted and Ghost Hunters International.
-When you walk through its dungeons and torture chambers, and hear the grisly tales of the people who were executed here, you can see how it got its creepy reputation.
+When you walk through its dungeons and torture chambers, and hear grisly tales of the people executed here, you can see how it got its creepy reputation.

 The exteriors of haunted Chillingham Castle